Warning

 + <IconHeart /> { likes + likesOffset }

 Now while running the event listener script you should have a fully functional like button.
-If you're interested in reading more about events, you can read our articles on reacting to events and setting up Zapier.
+If you're interested in reading more about events, you can read our articles on reacting to events and user Events as triggers in Zapier.